divyaprakash765/Git-tutorial/Readme.txt

 otherwise if we just want the change to be moved in working area or stagging area then we do git restore.

+13. `git diff commit1 commit2` -> gives the difference of all file changes between two commits

+14. `git commit -m "<your commit msg>"` -> If we want to avoid opening text editor like vim/nano to add commit message we can use this following command